COVID Casualty: 1971 Pontiac GTO Judge Tribute – Sold?

-November 3rd Update – One month after we first featured this GTO in late February 2020, the original Craigslist post expired with no replacement, leaving us to assume this Judge tribute sold.
-Fast forward nine months and it appears the private seller elected to keep his Goat a bit longer until now.
-The ad, pictures, and asking price remain the same as the original listing.
+March 25, 2020 Update – One month after we first featured this GTO in late February 2020, the original Craigslist post expired with no replacement, leaving us to assume this Judge tribute sold until we come across a fresh listing for the car.

-The 1971 Pontiac GTO Judge Tribute listed here on Craigslist for $30,000 or best offer in Cape May, New Jersey is an interesting clone as unlike many other LeMans-based re-creations, this one started life as a real-deal GTO.
+The 1971 Pontiac GTO Judge Tribute originally listed in February 2020 for $30,000 and now relisted in July 2021 for $31,000 in Cape May, New Jersey is an interesting clone as, unlike many other LeMans-based re-creations, this one started life as a real-deal GTO.
 Reviewing the Hagerty Insurance Online Valuation Tool of a regular GTO confirms this private seller has his example priced about halfway between the #2 “Excellent” appraisal of $38,900 and the #3 “Good” estimate of $20,700.
-If you are serious about buying this GTO, you can start the conversation by calling the private seller at (609) 602-7887.

 Excerpt from Hagerty Insurance:

 “1971 Pontiac GTO sales fell off a cliff, as compression ratios were lowered to 8.2:1 in preparation for unleaded gasoline.
 Horsepower was now calculated as SAE net, instead of gross, and bragging rights plummeted.
 The base 300 bhp 400 cid V-8 engine was now rated at 255 net bhp.
 The 325 bhp 455 cid V-8 was rated at 260 net bhp and the top-rated 455 cid HO V-8 rated at 310 net bhp instead of 335.
 There were no high-performance Ram Air III and IV packages available, but all hood scoops were functional.